Ziinc/ZetCards/README.md

 # ZetCards

-ZetCards is a knowledge organization program built to last a lifetime.
+ZetCards is a flat file knowledge organization program built to last a lifetime.
 It is based on the ideas of [Luhmann's ZettleKasten method](https://medium.com/emvi/luhmanns-zettelkasten-a-productivity-tool-that-works-like-your-brain-abe2d53a2948) and the traditional wiki.

 End Goals:

 - [ ] VSCode extension
-- Have a FOSS core
 - Peripheral services priced as per month services for maintenance, upkeep
   - srs applications integrations (anki/mochi)
   - references management (zotero)